On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild homology of mod

-in the $H\mathbb{F}_p\wedge V(1)$-THH-May spectral sequence by Propositions \ref{prop d_1} and \ref{computation}.
-We will use the formula $fd_1=d_1f$ to compute the differentials.
-Notice that the map $f$ is injective on the $E_2$-page of the spectral sequences so it makes sense to use the formula $d_1(x)=f^{-1}d_1(f(x))$.
+for $k\ge 1$ as well as the $d^1$ differentials in the Hochschild-May spectral sequence \eqref{HHM} by Propositions \ref{prop d_1} and \ref{computation}.
+We will use the formula $fd^r=d^rf$ to compute the differentials.
+Notice that the map $f$ is still injective on the $E^2$-page of the spectral sequences so it makes sense to use the formula $d^r(x)=f^{-1}d^r(f(x))$.
 We therefore produce differentials

-in the $V(1)$-THH-May spectral sequence as desired.
-There are no other possible $d_1$ differentials for bidegree reasons. \end{proof} The author owes Eva H\"oning for pointing out that an element in $H_*(M)$ must be a comodule primitive when $M$ is an $H\mathbb{F}_p$-module.
-This line of thinking led to the proof of the following lemma. \begin{lem} There is an isomorphism